 According to the Kaiser Family Foundation, nearly one out of every four small business owners are uninsured, yet having a form of health coverage is one of the most important and competitive benefits to attract and retain a workforce.
-To set your small business apart, consider enrolling your team in a health coverage plan or even creating a wellness program tailored to your employees’ needs.
+Consider enrolling your team in a health coverage plan or even creating a wellness program tailored to your employees’ needs to set your small business apart.

 Before buying insurance, you will want to know all of your options, understand the differences, and pay close attention to federal and state laws.